-Demolition work on abandoned Bella Vista houses to begin in coming weeks
+Demolition work on Bella Vista houses to begin in coming weeks

 "We believe the properties on Aneta Way may be able to be salvaged and repaired.
 The upper levels of some of the other homes are likely to be removed, with only the block foundations being demolished."

-Brownless said that at a meeting on December 19, the council had resolved to "salvage, repair, remove or demolish Bella Vista homes".
+Brownless said that at a meeting on December 19, the council resolved to "salvage, repair, remove or demolish Bella Vista homes".

 "The most appropriate course of action will be determined for each home.
 In general, we are aiming to salvage what is possible before selling the homes and/or land."